n0wn3ss/autorecon/README.md

 ### Not Good
 1) Big volume of docker image
-2) Absence of reputation inquiry
+2) Absence of reputation of domain
+It doesn't have reputation of domain like Virustotal provided

 ## Future improvements
-1) lightweighting of docker image
+1) Lightweighting of docker image
 2) Cumtomizing of autorecon module
 3) Output of Html format
+Report in html format is easy to read, so it is convenient for users.
+The final goal is to provide a report in html format with the extracted json data.

 ## How to Censys API provided the script
 1) gathering from many website